telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ### Sharing

 The **Share** context menu option enables the sharing of sessions.
-Before any session is shared, it is saved as an entry in the **Sessions** list.
+Before any session is shared, it is saved as an entry in the save **Sessions** tree.
 Then, the threshold can be transmitted through email.

 - **Selected sessions**&mdash;Saves and shares all selected sessions.